paltrickontpb/eMark-Wireless/README.md

 ### New Ideas
 New Ideas are always welcome.
 Talk to your mentor and convince him/her that this new idea/feature for this hardware is useful, easy to build and can be built in the time duration.

 ## NTWoC Guidelines for this project

 Anyone can choose to participate in NTWoC from SRM.
 It is free, it is open and everyone gets a fair chance.

+1) No plaigarism.
+Try to work on your project without stealing credits or code.
+2) Fellow participants are not competitors.
+Work alongside them, and build a very good project.
+3) Try to finish the tasks at hand that are assigned to you or are self-assigned.

+### Contributing to this Project
+Read Contributing.md file in the repository to learn more about making pull requests, and contributing in general.

+## Project Maintainers
+The project is currently being maintained by :
+1) Projjal Gupta (paltrickontpb) - Next Tech Lab